 As of June 2013, we executed a note and warrant purchase agreement with several shareholders, including Hale BioPharma Ventures LLC, to reflect certain prior and possible future borrowings under a series of notes, totaling up to \$7.0 million.
 See details of the June 2013 note and warrant purchase agreement in the description of transactions with Claire K. T. Reiss, above.
 We borrowed \$443,500 under it from Hale BioPharma Ventures LLC in 2013.
 As of December 31, 2013, the aggregate amount of principal and accrued interest outstanding for amounts we borrowed from Hale BioPharma Ventures LLC under this arrangement was \$467,822.
-Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), Hale BioPharma Ventures LLC will have 20,159 common stock warrants, with an exercise price of \$11.00 per share, in connection with these loans.
+Based upon a public offering price of \$10.00 per share, Hale BioPharma Ventures LLC will have 22,175 common stock warrants, with an exercise price of \$10.00 per share, in connection with these loans.
 The warrants will be exercisable for a five-year period beginning on the closing of this offering.

-As compensation for guaranteeing, along with two other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of approximately \$2.2 million, Hale BioPharma Ventures LLC received common stock warrants from us.
+As compensation for guaranteeing, along with four other guarantors, our July 2013 revolving line of credit from UBS Bank USA, which had an initial credit availability of \$1.5 million, and which now has credit availability of \$2.4 million, Hale BioPharma Ventures LLC received common stock warrants from us.
 The number of shares underlying the common stock warrants will be determined by dividing the warrant coverage amount, which is 50% of the fair market value of the collateral provided by Hale BioPharma Ventures LLC to secure its guaranty obligations to UBS Bank USA, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
-Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), Hale BioPharma Ventures LLC will have 30,728 common stock warrants, with an exercise price of \$11.00 per share, in connection with this guaranty.
+Based upon a public offering price of \$10.00 per share, Hale BioPharma Ventures LLC will have 36,302 common stock warrants, with an exercise price of \$10.00 per share, in connection with this guaranty.
 The warrants will be exercisable for a two-year period beginning on the closing of this offering.